ThorstenDoherr/searchengine/README.md

 - fixed a multi-processing bug where workers could not be started due to an inflated cache
 - fixed a bug in the research dialog window
 - fixed the reporting of inferior candidates when using refinement in conjunction with darwinian and zealous
-- seml.py can now handle meta.txt files of any size (not available for STATA version seml.do)
+- seml.py can now handle meta.txt files of any size

 2025.10.06 \(Summer School Edition\)
 - small GUI improvement regarding activation setting